 "The district has really invested in fitness initiatives with both our indoor and outdoor facilities.
-This new Fitness Court at Fabbrini Park joins The Club at Praia spectacular outdoor gym own local park. to our exercise amenities," said Craig Talsma, executive campaign to make world-class director of HEParks.
+This new Fitness Court at Fabbrini Park joins The Club at Praia spectacular outdoor gym own local park. to our exercise amenities," director of HEParks.